 Now that that’s out of the way, there are a TON of secrets being passed around about Disney.
 We went there to check them out and unfortunately have to debunk many of them.
 We also found some new secrets of our own!
 Check it out!

-1. Dream Suite- Located directly above the Pirates of the Caribbean is an immense luxury apartment that was meant to entertain VIP guests during special events.
+Located directly above the Pirates of the Caribbean is an immense luxury apartment that was meant to entertain VIP guests during special events.
 The suite includes a living room, two bedrooms, two bathrooms and an open-air patio.
-Park guests are randomly selected to stay inside the suite.
-From 1987 to 2007, the suite was turned into the Disney Gallery.
-At the end of 2007, it was turned back into the Dream Suite for guests to stay in.
+Park guests used to be randomly selected to stay inside the suite.

 Pirates of the Caribbean